-Writer Francois-Marie Arouet, better known as Voltaire, is imprisoned in the Bastille on this day in 1717.
+Writer Francois-Marie Arouet, better known as Voltaire, is imprisoned in the Bastille on May 16, 1717.

 The outspoken writer was born to middle-class parents, attended college in Paris, and began to study law.
 However, he quit law to become a playwright and made a name for himself with classical tragedies.
 Critics embraced his epic poem, La Henriade, but its satirical attack on politics and religion infuriated the government, and Voltaire was arrested in 1717.
 He spent nearly a year in the Bastille.

 Voltaire’s time in prison failed to dry up his satirical pen.
 In 1726, he was forced to flee to England.
 He returned several years later and continued to write plays.
 In 1734, his Lettres Philosophiques criticized established religions and political institutions, and he was forced to flee again.
 He retreated to the region of Champagne, where he lived with his mistress and patroness, Madame du Chatelet.
 In 1750, he moved to Berlin on the invitation of Frederick II of Prussia and later settled in Switzerland, where he wrote his best-known work, Candide.
 He died in Paris in 1778, having returned to supervise the production of one of his plays.

 READ MORE: 10 Things You Should Know About Voltaire